Krealsion/Zen/Log.md

 Avoiding all threads and sleeps will allow to keep the use case very simple and easy to use.

-Avoid internal measurements of time by keeping a static "CurrentTime" - Posed a challenge for time modification, as you need to work off a modified delay instead of modified internal time, causing a switch.
+Avoid internal measurements of time by keeping a static "current_time" - Posed a challenge for time modification, as you need to work off a modified delay instead of modified internal time, causing a switch.
 Lower space complexity, larger time complexity(rederiving effective delay instead of modifying tick speed)

-Pausing posed some potential space waste, as the duration passed since last tick was not compatable with the time_point stored in LastUpdate, which is ideal for storing the time passed when paused, but it was possible to set the time_point to contain just the duration passed
+Pausing posed some potential space waste, as the duration passed since last tick was not compatable with the time_point stored in last_update, which is ideal for storing the time passed when paused, but it was possible to set the time_point to contain just the duration passed

 **My favorite problem** Setting a new time modifier was difficult as time passed was not being tracked against a static delay.
-A dynamic "Effective Delay" made switching the TimeMultiplier not a percentage consistent change when simply updating the multiplier.
-In order to keep it consistent, the function now also either adds or subtracts time from the "LastUpdate" tracker to maintain the correct percentage when the TimeMultiplier is updated.
+A dynamic "Effective delay" made switching the time_multiplier not a percentage consistent change when simply updating the multiplier.
+In order to keep it consistent, the function now also either adds or subtracts time from the "last_update" tracker to maintain the correct percentage when the time_multiplier is updated.

 An option for manual calls was added, though still under consideration, as it just adds another static field and adds a very small amount of time complexity overall, while only supporting a minor edge case for overall project implementation styles
 #### Solution:
-The final product is an object that has configurable initial delay, TimeMultiplier, and pause status while adding no new threads or sleep counters to the program.
+The final product is an object that has configurable initial delay, time_multiplier, and pause status while adding no new threads or sleep counters to the program.
 In order to implement a small overhead is necessary once followed by, a declaration and definition for a timer, and a simple one line implementation around the code to be run. e.g.

 ```c++
 #include <iostream>